THE KINDERGARTEN JOURNEY

 The year the child turns 7 they will be in Class 1 to begin their 6 year journey with a Class Teacher.
 Our activities and approach support the development of the young child in readiness for more formal learning in the Primary School.
 We work to develop and strengthen the natural development of the child through the use of language, song, story telling and listening, fine and gross motor skills through meaningful craft and artistic work, problem-solving through curiosity and the joy of discovery.

-Parents play strong and valuable role in the Waldorf School life and the Kindergarten provides for this through parent talks, discussion groups, craft workshops, involvement in festival celebrations and home visits.
+Parents play a strong and valuable role in the Waldorf School life and the Kindergarten provides for this through parent talks, discussion groups, craft workshops, involvement in festival celebrations and home visits.